txt/fse16/doc/trees.md

 -   Or too few examples left to split (the *-M 2* flag in J48)

+## Why Use just one decision tree?

+Traditional tree learners like CART and C4.5 cannot scale to Big Data problems since they assume that data is loaded into main memory and executed within one thread.
+There are many ways to address these issues such as the classic “peepholing” method of Catlett [8].
+One of the most interesting, and simplest, is the random forest method of Breimann [7].
+The motto of random forests is, “If one tree is good, why not build a whole bunch?”
+To build one tree in a random forest, pick a number m less than the number of features.
+Then, to build a forest, build many trees as follows:

+1. select some subset d of the training data;
+2. build a tree as above, but at each split, only consider m features (selected at random); and
+3. do not bother to post-prune.

+Finding the right d and m values for a particular dataset means running the forests, checking the error rates in the predictions, then applying engineering judgment to select better values.
+Note that d cannot be bigger than what can fit into RAM.
+Also, a useful default for m is the log of the number of features.

+Random forests make predictions by passing test data down each tree.
+The output is the most common conclusion made by all trees.

+Random forests have certain drawbacks:

+- Random forests do not generate a single simple model that users can browse and understand.
+On the other hand, the forests can be queried to find the most important features (by asking what features across all the trees were used most as a split criteria).

+Some commonly used data mining toolkits insist that all the data load into RAM before running random forests (But it should be emphasized that this is more an issue in the typical toolkit’s implementation than some fatal flaw with random forests).

+Nevertheless, random forests are remarkably effective:

+- Random forests generate predictions that are often as good as, or better than, many other learners [7].
+- They are fast.
+In [7], Breimann reports experiments where running it on a dataset with 50,000 cases and 100 variables, it produced 100 trees in 11 min on a 800MHz machine.
+On modern machines, random forest learning is even faster.
+- They scale to datasets with very large numbers of rows or features: just repeatedly sample as much data as can fit into RAM.
+- They extend naturally into cloud computing: just build forests on different CPUs.

+Like C4.5 and CART, it might be best to think of random forests as a framework within which we can explore multiple data mining methods:

+-  When faced with data that is too big to process:
+    – Repeat many times:
+    – Learn something from subsets of the rows and features.
+- Then make conclusions by sampling across that ensemble of learners.

+As seen with random forests, this strategy works well for decision tree learning, but it is useful for many other learners as well (later in this chapter we discuss an analog of random forests for the naive Bayesian classifier).

+Note that for this style of random learning to be practical, each model must be learned very fast.
+Hence, when building such a learner, do not “sweat the small stuff.”
+If something looks tricky, then just skip it (e.g., random forests do not do post-pruning).
+The lesson of random forests is that multiple simple samples can do better than fewer and more complex methods.
+Don’t worry, be happy.

+A final note on random forests: they are an example of an ensemble learning method.
+The motto of ensemble learning is that if one expert is good, then many are better.
+While N copies of the same expert is clearly a waste of resources, N experts all learned from slightly different data can offer N different perspectives on the same problem.
+Ensemble learning is an exciting area in data mining—and one that has proved most productive.
+For example:
+- The annual KDD-cup is an international competition between data mining research teams.
+All the first and second-placed winners for 2009–2011 used ensemble methods.
+- In our own work, our current best-of-breed learner for effort estimation is an ensemble method [34].

+References:

+- [7]  Breimann, L.: Random forests.
+Mach.
+Learn.
+45(1), 5–32 (2001).
+DOI 10.1023/A:1010933404324
+- [8] Catlett, J.: Inductive learning from subsets, or, Disposal ofexcess training data considered harmful.
+In: Proceedings of the Australian Workshop on Knowledge Acquisition forKnowledge-Based Systems, pp. 53–67 (1991)
+- [34] .
+Kocaguneli, E., Menzies, T., Keung, J.: On the value of ensemble effort estimation.
+IEEE Trans.
+Software Eng.
+38(6), 1403–1416 (2012b).
+DOI 10.1109/TSE.2011.111

 ## Want to know More?

 - More on trees http://dms.irb.hr/tutorial/tut_dtrees.php